Abar23/Fractal-Explorer/README.txt

 This program allows the user to explorer the mandelbrot, julia, and tricorn sets.
+Coloring and generation of the fractals is achieved by utilizing the escape time algorithm.

 Controls for the program: